-He tipu ka hua investment fund Call for Proposals
+He tipu ka hua investment programme

-The fund will advance iwi, hapū, hapori, and Māori rōpū RSI priorities by growing and building on existing knowledge as well as investing in opportunities for knowledge generation.
-It will also allow for stronger deployment of RSI investment towards communities and rohe/takiwā where Māori knowledge is practiced, and where experts and practitioners are based.
+The programme will advance iwi, hapū, hapori, and Māori rōpū SI&T priorities by growing and building on existing knowledge as well as investing in opportunities for knowledge generation which aims to deliver tangible results and benefits for Māori communities.
+It will also allow for stronger deployment of SI&T investment towards communities and rohe/takiwā where Māori knowledge is practiced, and where experts and practitioners are based.

 The funding available